nmap/npcap/README.md

 NPcap
 ==========

-## Introduction

-NPcap is an update of **WinPcap** to **NDIS 6 Light-Weight Filter (LWF)** technique.
-It is sponsored but not officially supported by the Nmap Project.
+NPcap is an update of [**WinPcap**](http://www.winpcap.org/) to [**NDIS 6 Light-Weight Filter (LWF)**](https://msdn.microsoft.com/en-us/library/windows/hardware/ff565492(v=vs.85).aspx) technique.
+It is sponsored but not officially supported by the [**Nmap Project**](http://nmap.org/) and [**Google Summer of Code (2013 and 2015)**](https://developers.google.com/open-source/gsoc/).

 ## Features

-1. NPcap makes use of new LWF driver in Windows 7 and later (the legacy driver is used on XP and Vista), it's faster than the old **NDIS 5 Intermediate** technique, One reason is that packet data stucture has changed (from **NDIS_PACKET** to **NET_BUFFER_LIST**) since Vista and NDIS 5 needs to handle extra packet structure conversion.
+1. **NDIS 6 Support**: NPcap makes use of new LWF driver in Windows 7 and later (the legacy driver is used on XP and Vista), it's faster than the old [**NDIS 5 Intermediate**](https://msdn.microsoft.com/en-us/library/windows/hardware/ff557012(v=vs.85).aspx) technique, One reason is that packet data stucture has changed (from **NDIS_PACKET** to **NET_BUFFER_LIST**) since Vista and NDIS 5 needs to handle extra packet structure conversion.
-2. NPcap supports to restrict its use to Administrators for safety purpose.
-If NPcap is installed with the option **Restrict NPcap driver's access to Administrators only** checked, when a non-Admin user tries to start a user software (Nmap, Wireshark, etc), the User Account Control (UAC) dialog will prompt asking for Administrator privilege, only when the end user chooses **Yes**, the driver can be accessed.
+2. **"Admin-only Mode" Support**: NPcap supports to restrict its use to Administrators for safety purpose.
+If NPcap is installed with the option **Restrict NPcap driver's access to Administrators only** checked, when a non-Admin user tries to start a user software (Nmap, Wireshark, etc), the [**User Account Control (UAC)**](http://windows.microsoft.com/en-us/windows/what-is-user-account-control#1TC=windows-7) dialog will prompt asking for Administrator privilege, only when the end user chooses **Yes**, the driver can be accessed.
 This is similar to UNIX where you need root access to capture packets.
-3. NPcap can coexist with WinPcap and share the DLL binary interface with WinPcap.
-So the applications unaware of NPcap **should** be able to use NPcap automatically if WinPcap is unavailable.
+3. **Coexist With WinPcap**: NPcap can coexist with WinPcap and share the DLL binary interface with WinPcap.
+So the applications unaware of NPcap **SHOULD** be able to use NPcap automatically if WinPcap is unavailable.
 The applications who knows NPcap's existence can choose to use NPcap or WinPcap first.

 ## Architecture

-NPcap tries to keep the original WinPcap architecture as much as possible.
+NPcap tries to **keep the original WinPcap architecture as much as possible**.
 As the table shows, you will find it very similar with WinPcap.
 ```
 File                 Src Directory            Description
 wpcap.dll            wpcap                    the same with WinPcap